onnes-sam/image-compare/README.md

 API for comparing two images.
 Uses opencv and springboot to compare two images.

 # Getting Started
-* Run the image-compare.jar
+* Run the image-compare.jar using command:
-  java -jar image-compare/target/image-compare.jar
+  java -jar image-compare/target/compare-0.0.1-SNAPSHOT.jar
 * Launch http://localhost:8080/
 * Upload csv file and click "Import CSV" button
 * The images in the csv will be compared